Blood Mountain

 Blood Mountain is the highest peak on the Georgia section of the Appalachian Trail and the sixth-tallest mountain in Georgia, with an elevation of 4458 ft.
 It is located on the border of Lumpkin County with Union County and is within the boundaries of the Chattahoochee National Forest and the Blood Mountain Wilderness.
 There are several waterfalls, hiking trails and other recreational areas in the vicinity.
 This mountain marks the southernmost range limit for many Northern and Appalachian species, especially for plant species.

 Blood Mountain is the high point of the Apalachicola River watershed via the Chattahoochee River.
+On clear days, it is possible to see the skyline of Atlanta from the peak, 116 km (72 mi) away.

 History

 There are various theories on the origin of the mountain's name.
 Some believe that the name of the mountain comes from a bloody battle between the Cherokee and Muscogee Native Americans.
 Some people believe that it got its name from the reddish color of the lichen and Catawba rhododendron growing near the summit.